teddav/teddav.github.io/content/articles/bulletproofs-range-proof.md

 From now on, everything is about privacy… 🙈

-## Blinding for Zero-Knowledge: vectors to polynomials
+## Blinding for zero-knowledge: vectors to polynomials

 Up to now, we’ve combined our three inner products into one equation, and saw a non-zero-knowledge version of the protocol.